 Moving is such an arduous task for any manufacturing company.
 The thousands of pounds that are a part of each machine proves as a tough task to safely complete.
 Arter Precision Grinding Machines are no different.
-With June being National Safety Month, knowing how to properly lift and rig an Arter is an important safety procedure to have in your back pocket when moving becomes necessary.
+With June being National Safety Month, knowing the proper techniques of lifting and rigging an Arter is an important safety procedure to have in your back pocket when moving becomes necessary.

 Back when Arter manuals were printed for older models, included in many of them were guides as to how properly lift one of the machines.
 While one might just say, "Well it has to be just how we lift our other machines" the reality is that there is a correct and incorrect way to lift all machines.
 Weight distribution, placement of lifting equipment, and complimentary lifting equipment such as chains are all necessary considerations when lifting an Arter.